 Training in South

-Yet many of the African Americans who enlisted remained hopeful.
-They felt that war service was an opportunity to prove themselves.
-If they showed they were good Americans, wouldn’t that help reduce discrimination at home?
+Yet many of the men in the unit remained hopeful.
+They saw the war service as an opportunity to prove themselves.
+If they showed they served as good Americans, wouldn’t that help reduce discrimination at home?

 Harlem Hellfighters Sent Overseas

 The 369th Infantry Regiment arrived in France on January 1, 1918.
-They were under the command William Haywood, a prominent white New York attorney who had enlisted.
-He felt strongly that his men should be permitted to fight alongside white soldiers, but most military officers disagreed.
+They were under the command William Haywood, a prominent white New York attorney who enlisted.
+Haywood was a good advocate.
+He felt strongly that his men should be permitted to fight alongside white soldiers.
+Most other military officers disagreed.

-For the first three months, Haywood tried to get the men assigned to a fighting unit.
-The men themselves were kept busy doing manual labor, primarily unloading ships and digging latrines.
+For the first three months, the men did manual labor at the port–unloading ships and digging latrines.
+Haywood worked to get the men assigned to a fighting unit.
+Soldiers were needed, but prejudice among American officers was strong.
 Finally, a compromise was reached.
 The French Army had suffered devastating losses and were in desperate need of replacement units.
-The French were also comfortable working alongside people from different backgrounds, as this was not a problem in France.
+The French were also accustomed to working alongside people from different backgrounds.
+If Black U.S. soldiers marched in a unit with their military, that was fine with them.

 Under French Command